Snowpark Checkpoints library: Validators¶

 Skip checks¶

-There is a granular control for checks, which allows you to skip column validation or specific checks for a column.
+With this granular control for checks, you can skip column validation or specific checks for a column.
 With the parameter skip_checks

 , you can specify the particular column and which validation type you want to skip.
 The name of the check used to skip is the one associated with the check.